jfet97/omniclone/README.md

 });
 ```

-The new object therefore will have the `[[Prototype]]` and the `constructor` props correctly setted up, but the constructor is not invoked.
+The resulting object therefore will have the `[[Prototype]]` and the `constructor` props correctly setted up, but the constructor is not invoked.

 ### copyNonEnumerables (default false)
 Enable it to deep copy also non enumerables properties.\